HackerExperience/specs/game_mechanics/connections.md

 ## Packets

 Every data flowing from servers over the Internet is presented as Network Packets.
-Those packets contain meaningful information about the performed action, including connection type, ports, IP addresses and related data.
+Those packets contain meaningful information about the performed action, including connection type, ports, IP addresses and action-specific data.

 Some connections send encrypted packets by default, others don't.
 It is possible to encrypt an unsafe connection by using Encrypt.